soc82/photon-test/wp-content/plugins/official-facebook-pixel/readme.txt

 * Fix advance matching

 == Upgrade Notice ==
-By upgrading to latest version you will have built in support to fire lower funnel events: Lead, ViewContent, AddToCart, InitiateCheckout and Purchase out of the most popular plugins, such as Contact Form 7, Easy Digital Downloads, Ninja Forms, and WPForms.
+By upgrading to latest version you will have built in support to fire lower funnel events: Lead, ViewContent, AddToCart, InitiateCheckout and Purchase out of the most popular plugins.